 QuickBooks Desktop is a desktop accounting software for businesses who need industry-specific features and reporting.
 QuickBooks Desktop features include inventory tracking and job costing with the beauty of online collaboration and the speed of running QuickBooks Desktop on your local machine.

-With our QuickBooks Desktop integration, you can export an Intuit Interchange Format (IIF) file containing your payroll information and upload it into your QuickBooks Desktop account.
-This is also compatible with QuickBooks Enterprise software.
+With our QuickBooks Desktop integration, you can export an Intuit Interchange Format (IIF) file containing your payroll information and upload it into QuickBooks Desktop software.
+This is compatible with all versions of QuickBooks Desktop that support IIF imports, including Mac, Pro, Premier, and Enterprise versions.
 You can upload your chart of accounts directly from QuickBooks Desktop and use your customized accounts to create a journal entry.
 There are also options for additional levels of granularity within the entry based on earnings types and Gusto departments.

-The option to export a Gusto IIF file into your QuickBooks Desktop account will be available the next time you run payroll.
+The option to export a Gusto IIF file for your QuickBooks Desktop account will be available the next time you run payroll.

-Total wages, taxes, benefit deductions/contributions, reimbursements and contractor payments will now export to your QuickBooks Desktop account each time you run payroll.
+Total wages, taxes, benefit deductions/contributions, reimbursements and contractor payments will now be available to export to your QuickBooks Desktop account each time you run payroll.

 The date of an entry dictates what period the expense information will fall in.
 For example, an entry dated September 30 would fall into Quarter 3 financials, while an entry dated October 1 would fall into Quarter 4 financials.
 When a pay period has a payday (or check date) that falls in a different month or quarter, this can create problems when you go to balance your books.